pedromateo/selenium-super-driver/README.md

-# selenium-super-driver
+# Selenium SuperDriver

-Wrap classes to make Selenium easier, cleaner and more robust
+Framework to make Selenium easier, lighter, cleaner and more robust.

 ## Introduction